Baddeck

-Baddeck (/bəˈdɛk/) is a village in northeastern Nova Scotia, Canada.
+Baddeck (/bəˈdɛk/) is a village on Cape Breton Island in northeastern Nova Scotia, Canada.
 It is situated in the centre of Cape Breton, approximately 6 km east of where the Baddeck River empties into Bras d'Or Lake.

-Local governance is provided by the rural municipality of Victoria County, with an elected village council having limited authority.
-The population was 826 in the 2016 Canadian census.
+Baddeck is the shire-town of the Municipality of Victoria County, with an elected village commission having limited authority over water, sewer, side streets and some bylaws.
+The population was 818 in the 2021 Census of Population.

-It was first settled by United Empire Loyalists in the late 18th century, and prospered in the 19th century with mining, milling, and shipbuilding.
+The area was first occupied by Mi'kmaq people and later settled by United Empire Loyalists and Scottish Gaels in the late 18th and early 19th centuries.
+The area prospered in the 19th and early 20th centuries as a service and shipping center for surrounding mining, trapping, fishing, forestry, and farming activities.
 Today the economy depends on services, cultural activities, and tourism.

 Toponymy

-Baddeck is one of the few Nova Scotian Mi'kmaq language place names that was not replaced by colonial settlers.
-The French called it La Bedeque, while Canadian Gaelic speakers called it Badaig.
-Its original meaning has been variously reported as "reversing flow", "place with island near" (a likely reference to Kidston Island), "a portion of food set aside for someone", or "a sultry place".
+The name Baddeck is based upon the Mi'kmaq language place name.
+Its original name, Apatakwitk, has been variously reported as meaning "reversing flow", "place with island near" (a likely reference to Kidston Island), "a portion of food set aside for someone", or "a sultry place".
+The French thus called it La Bedeque, while Canadian Gaelic speakers called it Badaig.

 History

 French Jesuits settled at nearby St. Anns in 1629.
 British settlement came during the 1700s after the territory was ceded by France.

 In 1839, a property containing an inn, a tavern, and a post office was built.
-In 1841, Charles James Campbell opened a store began shipbuilding, and developed coal mining.
+In 1841, Charles James Campbell opened a store, began a shipbuilding operation, and developed coal mining in the nearby area of Cape Dauphin approximately 35 kilometers away.

-In 1851 Victoria County was split off from Cape Breton county and Baddeck became the site for the new county's jail and court house.
+In 1851 Victoria County was created from an area split off of Cape Breton County.
+Baddeck became the shire-town or county seat of the newly formed county: with a jail, court house and municipal offices.

 Baddeck rose to fame in 1874, with the publication of the travel memoir Baddeck, And That Sort of Thing.

 In 1885 the Alexander Graham Bell family had a vacation in Baddeck.
 He then built a complex of buildings, including a new laboratory, named Beinn Bhreagh (Gaelic: beautiful mountain) after Bell's ancestral Scottish highlands.
 Initially a summer residence, Bell spent an increasing part of the year there, and conducted many experiments, including the AEA Silver Dart's first controlled powered flight in Canada in 1909.
 From 1885 to 1928 the estate included the Bell Boatyard which made both experimental and traditional boats.
 The yard was notable for its dual focus on both experimental and traditional boats and for its employment of large numbers of female boatbuilders.

 Bell is commemorated at the Alexander Graham Bell National Historic Site.